 Putting Aloha to Work

 Fego Caffé began in South Africa and opened its first UK coffee shop in 2003.
 The business has been evolving and growing steadily ever since.
 Today, Fego Caffé has six outlets in an around London at Ascot, Cobham, Gerrards Cross, Marlow, Sunningdale and St. John’s Wood.
-Two years ago, Aloha point of sale software from NFS Technology Group was installed at five of the sites.
+Two years ago, Aloha point of sale software from NFS Technology was installed at five of the sites.

 As Head of Catering Operations, David Brunner is based at the Fego Caffé head office in Marlow, Buckinghamshire, but regularly tours branches to involve himself with staff training, menus, etc.